 When you are struggling with your mental health, feeling supported can be the key to recovery.
 External motivation from other people can reassure you that you have a network that will support you even on your down days.
 Picture yourself in a negative environment where there is no support, no external motivation; you can feel the energy draining out of you.
 Now think of a time where you have had people around you, shouting your praise or showering you with positive reinforcement.
 It becomes a much more positive and motivating atmosphere – and instead of feeling unmotivated and low, you feel as though you have a team to rely on.

-Working out with others can teach you to have a positive mindset
+A group workout can teach you to have a positive mindset

 Working out as part of a team teaches you to think positively to achieve your fitness goals.
 Training yourself to think positively in your training sessions can inspire you to think more positively in your everyday life, which can in turn reduce stress levels.
 Positive thinking has also been shown to improve overall mental health and reduce levels of anxiety.
 An optimistic outlook on life doesn’t mean that every day is amazing, as life rolls like a rollercoaster, but how you perceive and react to the good and bad around you has a dramatic effect on your mental health.